nicpenning/kibana-ctf/setup/CTFd/solutions.md

-# Stop 🛑⚠️⚡⚠️ This page contains the solutions to the CTF do not proceed if you wish to be challenge by the CTF.
-This is for adminstrators only. ⚠️⚡⚠️🛑
+# Stop 🛑⚠️⚡⚠️ This page contains the solutions to the CTF do not proceed if you wish to be challenged by the CTF.
+This is for administrators only. ⚠️⚡⚠️🛑

 # (re)Discover